Home / GraphQL API

-The Using the Highnote API section covers Highnote API basics like request URLs, authentication, and more.
+To start using the Highnote API, use the Highnote GraphQL Explorer or see clients and codegen for more details.
+Using the Highnote API covers Highnote API basics like request URLs, authentication, and more.

 query HelloHighnote { ping }

-GraphQL APIs are introspectable.
-This means that they publish information about their capabilities to clients.
-The Highnote API is fully introspectable (to authenticated users) in the Test environment.
+GraphQL APIs have an introspection system, meaning they publish information about their capabilities to clients.
+The Highnote API is fully introspectable to authenticated users in the Test environment.

 Tools such as graphiql use introspection to render documentation, type hints, and client-side validations.
 You can try it out with the Highnote GraphQL Explorer.

-The Highnote API uses Node queries and Global IDs as a means to look up individual objects.
+The Highnote API uses Node queries and Global IDs to look up individual objects.

-In GraphQL, the node query is a pattern that allows clients to pass a global ID and not have to specify the entity it represents.
+In GraphQL, the Node query is a pattern that allows clients to pass a global ID without specifying the entity it represents.
 Instead of fetching objects by resource, any object in the system that implements the Node

 query NodeQuery { node(id: "PAYMENT_CARD_ID") { ... on CardProduct { __typename id name } ... on PaymentCard { __typename id last4 } } }

-You must provide a fragment in your selection set (what data you ask to get back) for each type you may expect.
+You must provide a fragment for each selection set for each type you may expect.
+A selection set represents the data you want to receive in the response.

-In the above example, if the ID resolved to a PaymentCard
+In the previous example, if the ID resolved to a PaymentCard

 , the response would look like this: